[Comment: For dates and availability of material incorporated by reference in this rule, see rule 4501-53-16 of the Administrative Code.]

-(A) The advanced rider course (ARC) curriculum shall be approved by the director and shall include, at a minimum, five hours of range work in the following topics:
+(A) The advancedriding skills (ARS) curriculum and sequence shall be validated by motorcycle Ohio and approved by the director.
+The course curriculum and requirements will be formalized in the motorcycle Ohio policy and procedure manual and shall include, at a minimum, five hours of on-cycle range work in the following, but not limited to, topics:

 (1) Basic control;

 (7) Decreasing radius curves;